seanox/virtual-environment/README.md

 # Usage
 - Download the release or [platform.exe](https://github.com/seanox/virtual-environment/raw/main/platform/Platform.exe)
 - Rename __platform.exe__ to the name that will be used for the environment and drive

+When the virtual environment is created in the form of the vhdx file, it can be used as follows.

-- Call e.g. `platform.exe B: create` to create the initial environment as vhdx
+- Call e.g. `seanox.exe B: create` to create the initial environment as vhdx
-- Call e.g. `platform.exe B: attach` to attach the environment
+- Call e.g. `seanox.exe B: attach` to attach the environment
 - Configure __Startup.cmd__ and the desired programs
-- Call e.g. `platform.exe B: detach` to detach the environment
+- Call e.g. `seanox.exe B: detach` to detach the environment
-- Call e.g. `platform.exe B: compact` to shrink the environment
+- Call e.g. `seanox.exe B: compact` to shrink the environment

-Note: Module integration will come later, but will be similar.
+__Module integration will come later, but will be similar.__

 # Changes (Change Log)